sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

 console.log(_.intersection(someArray, someOtherArray)) // [2]
 ```

-If a package has named exports, you can import them too:
+If a package has specific parts available as named exports, you can import them too:

 ```js
 import { intersection } from "lodash"